June-Jepkurui-png/plp-webtechnologies-classroom-july2025-july-2025-javascript-events-and-basic-interactivity-javascrip/README.md

 Now it’s time to apply what you’ve learned by creating your own mini interactive features.
 You can build things like:

-* A light/dark mode toggle
+* A light/dark mode toggle.
-* A counter or button game
+* A counter or button game.
 * A collapsible FAQ section
 * A simple dropdown menu
 * A tabbed interface